Lian-D/Walmart-Mario-Maker/README.md

   ```

 `Door` : (name, exit level, exit door, XPOS, YPOS)
 - Categorizer for doors.
 If a player enters a given door, they will be teleported to an instance of `exit door` in the `exit level`.
-Additionally, `win` may be used in place of either of these to indicate that the player will win if this door is entered.
+Note that in order to place a door that will result in the player winning when they go through it, `exit level` and `exit door` MUST both be `win`.
+An example is provided below with doorType2.
 - Example Usage:
   ```
       Door: